Fandango (Herb Alpert album)

 Fandango is a studio album by American musician Herb Alpert released on A&M Records in April 1982 with catalog number SP-3731.

 One of Alpert's most popular albums, the title tune was composed by Juan Carlos Calderón.
 It was briefly available on CD in the early '90s, but went out of print.
-In 2012, a remastered version was released on CD by Shout Factory, and is also available as a download on Alpert's official website, herbalpertpresents.com as well as the major online music vendors such as iTunes.
+In 2012, a remastered version was released on CD by Shout Factory, and is also available as a download.

 Background and recording

 Released 20 years after the Latin-inspired "The Lonely Bull", this album marks a return to a Hispanic sound.
 Alpert had wanted to do something to commemorate the 20th anniversary of his first hit, so he traveled to Mexico and made a recording intended solely for the Latin-American market.
 However, his interest was kindled by the diversity and quality of the local musicians, and he decided to record an entire album there.
 Additionally, research revealed that his hit "Rise" had not made an impact on his Tijuana Brass fanbase, and he wanted an album that bridged the gap between his more contemporary sound and his previous mariachi-influenced style.

 Stan Freberg directed a promo for the album, satirizing TV commercials in general, but especially Ella Fitzgerald's famous spots for Memorex recording tape.
 In the original Memorex commercials, Fitzgerald's recorded voice shatters a drinking glass; in the Fandango spot, the sound of Alpert's trumpet smashes a giant taco hanging from the ceiling.